 When you walk into a modern shoe factory anywhere in the world, you will see the same footwear manufacturing processes.
-In China, America, Brazil, or Italy the shoemaking art is almost exactly the same.
-You will also see that the giant 20,000 shoe city in China, and the high-end London handmade shoe shop, actually have a lot in common.
+In China, America, Brazil, or Italy the art of shoemaking is the same.
+You will see that the giant 20,000 shoe city in China and the high-end London handmade shoe shop actually have a lot in common.

 The first thing you need to make a shoe is called the LAST.
 The shoe last is a wood, plastic, or metal form that gives the shoe its shape.
 You would think the last would follow the shape of the human foot…

-The answer is, it does..sort of.
+and it does..sort of.
 Each style of shoe requires its own last to set its shape and size.
-Each and every shoe size requires a last, left and right.
-So, to make a standard 14 size run you will need at least 28 lasts.
-Actually, if you want to use a modern high-speed assembly line and make 2,000 pairs of shoes a day, you will need around 700 pairs of lasts!
+Each and every shoe size requires a left last and a right last.
+So, to make a standard 14 size size-run you will need at least 28 lasts.
+Actually, if you want to use a modern, high-speed assembly line and make 2,000 pairs of shoes a day, you will need about 700 pairs of lasts!

 Once the shoe pattern is designed, the factory will cut the pattern parts for the shoe upper.
-This is the job of the shoe factories’ cutting department.
+This is the job of the shoe factory’s cutting department.
 The factory will use giant cookie cutters, computer-controlled knives, laser, water, or hand cutting to make all the parts.
-Again, each part of the shoe, inside and out, padding and reinforcements, etc… must be cut out.
+Again, each part of the shoe, inside and out, padding and reinforcements, etc… must be cut.
 If a shoe has 20 parts, the factory will need 20 cutting dies x 14 sizes.
-It is not unusual to have thousands and thousands of cutting dies!
+It is not unusual to have thousands and thousands of cutting dies.

 With the stitching complete it is time for FINAL ASSEMBLY.
 This is done on the ASSEMBLY LINE.
 Not to be confused with the stitching or stock fitting lines.
 This is when the shoe upper is joined with the outsole.

 This first step is called lasting.
-At this point this shoe is still loose and floppy, it is not shaped like a shoe or a human foot.
+At this point, this shoe is loose and floppy and is not shaped like a shoe or a human foot.
 Shoe lasting is the process when you pull this upper over a form (the last) that allows it to stretch and take the shape of a real shoe.
 The last can be made of wood, plastic, or metal depending on the kind of shoe you are making and the cementing process.
 The upper may be steam heated to aid the lasting process.
-There are many different ways to last a shoe. (see the articles Shoe Lasting and Shoe Lasts to learn more)
+There are many different ways to last a shoe.
+(See the articles: Shoe Lasting and Shoe Lasts to learn more.)

-Once you have the upper lasted it’s time to apply the bottom.
-This can be done several ways: contact cement, vulcanizing, nailing, or sewing operations.
-(See the article Cold Cement vs Vulcanized Shoe Construction) In the case of cementing, the lasted upper (with the last still inside) and the outsole units are primed and cemented together.
+Once you have the upper lasted, it’s time to apply the bottom.
+This can be done in several ways: contact cement, vulcanizing, nailing, or sewing operations.
+(See the article: Cold Cement vs. Vulcanized Shoe Construction) In the case of cementing, the lasted upper (with the last still inside) and the outsole units are primed and cemented together.
 A pressing operation ensures a good bond.
-Once the last is removed the shoe is laced up, cleaned, and checked by quality control operators before packing.
+Once the last is removed, the shoe is laced up, cleaned, and checked by quality control operators before packing.